AnirudhJS07/IOSD-CodeFeed-WebDProject/README.md

 An Overview of what the project includes:
 - Basic Information about the COVID-19 Pandemic
 - Guidelines by the WHO
-- Giodelines by the Indian Government
+- Guidelines by the Indian Government
 - Demographic statistics
 - Vaccination Statistics
 - List of districts where <100 cases are reported on a daily basis